-On the output terminal, it is necessary to connect the negative terminal of a power supply to pin 6 of the output header, see item labeled "3" on Figure 1.
-This is the same power supply that is used to power the circuit that the detectors' outputs will drive.
+On the output terminals, it is necessary to connect the negative terminal of a power supply to either pin 6 of the output header, X5 on Figure 1, or to the terminal labeled "-" on X3 (the terminal closest to X5).
+This is the same power supply that is used to power the circuit that the detectors' outputs will drive, or may be a separate power supply with the same voltage used by that circuit.
+The detector circuit has been designed to operate with any power supply providing up to 26 volts.

-Connecting the positive terminal of the same power supply to pin 1 of the output header will enable the indicator LEDs on the card to operate.
+Connecting the positive terminal of the same power supply to either pin 1 of X5 or the terminal labeled "+" on X3 will enable the indicator LEDs on the card to operate.
 LEDs glow brightly when occupancy is detected and are off or very dim when there is no occupancy.

-Each detector output is found on pins 2 through 5.
-The circuit has been designed to operate with any power supply providing up to 26 volts.
+Each detector output is found on either pins 2 through 5 of X5 or on the terminals of X4, in the same order as X5.